 The above shows support and resistance as a straight line in blue.
 You’ll see that the asset price on this chart often falls to the support level but then bounces back up.
 But eventually, the price does break through the support line.

-Notice that as the price increases, it struggles to break through again - repeatedly bouncing off the line, which now acts as a resistance level.
+Notice that it struggles to break through again as the price increases – repeatedly bouncing off the line, which now acts as a resistance level.
 We’ll discuss how and why a support level may become a resistance level shortly, but the key takeaway here is that it’s possible for the same line on a price chart to be both a support level and resistance level.

 But, as we see in the chart below, it’s also possible for support and resistance to present itself at multiple levels.

 You’ll see the support and resistance levels creating a ranging trading channel in the chart above.
 When this is the case, the resistance level makes the upper level of the trading channel, and the support level creates the bottom level.

 The asset’s price oscillates between these two levels, typically bouncing off but occasionally breaking through support and resistance.
 The critical thing to recognize is that a price channel contains price action between two parallel lines.

 Prices can also trend in a channel.
 In this case, support and resistance are moving up (uptrend) or down (downtrend) in parallel while rejecting from support and resistance.